13 Marketing Attribution Software and Tools for 2023

 This will help you optimise your campaigns and attribute conversions to the channels you’re promoting your product on, including the app stores, Facebook, Google Ads, TV, email, or organic traffic.

-7. Google Attribution
+7. HubSpot Attribution

 Most of you have likely heard of HubSpot.
 It’s a leader in sales and marketing automation.
 But, it’s also making waves in the attribution space.